-i.
-Approves the Publication Local Plan, the Publication Policies Map and the Site Allocations;

-ii.
-Agrees that any representations on the publication version of the plan are received and;

-iii.
-Approves submission of the Publication Local Plan and associated documents, to the Secretary of State for examination.

-- 1.2.
-It is recommended that Full Council:- - a) Delegates authority to the Director: Prosperity & Investment, following consultation with the Cabinet Member, to exercise all relevant powers under the Planning and Compulsory Purchase Act 2004 and of the Town and Country Planning (Local Planning) (England) Regulations 2012 and associated law to:
+- a.
+Approves the Publication Local Plan, the Publication Policies Map and the Site Allocations: - b.
+Agrees that any representations on the publication version of the plan are received and; - c.
+Approves submission of the Publication Local Plan and associated documents, to the Secretary of State for examination. - d.
+Delegates authority to the Director: Prosperity & Investment, following consultation with the Cabinet Member, to exercise all relevant powers under the Planning and Compulsory Purchase Act 2004 and of the Town and Country Planning (Local Planning) (England) Regulations 2012 and associated law to:

-i.
-Receive, action and collate representations made for submission to the Secretary of State ii.
-Prepare the plan for submission to, and examination by, the Secretary of State iii.
-Publish the outcome of the examination and recommendations.

-- b) Delegates authority to the Director: Prosperity & Investment, following consultation with the Cabinet Member to exercise the Council's powers relating to its duty to cooperate in relation to the planning of sustainable development as set out in Section 33A Planning and Compulsory Purchase Act 2004 and any other associated legislation and guidance; and - c) Delegates authority to the Director: Prosperity & Investment, following consultation with the Cabinet Member to enter into formal arrangements with any person or body referred to or prescribed in accordance with Section 33A Planning and Compulsory Purchase Act 2004 and associated law and authorise the Lead Cabinet Member to sign and confirm the Council's agreement to those formal arrangements if required - d) Approves the new Local Development Scheme and updated Statement of Community Involvement documents for publication.
+- i.
+Receive, action and collate representations made for submission to the Secretary of State - ii.
+Prepare the plan for submission to, and examination by, the Secretary of State - iii.
+Publish the outcome of the examination and recommendations. - e.
+Delegates authority to the Director: Prosperity & Investment, following consultation with the Cabinet Member to exercise the Council's powers relating to its duty to cooperate in relation to the planning of sustainable development as set out in Section 33A Planning and Compulsory Purchase Act 2004 and any other associated legislation and guidance; and - f.
+Delegates authority to the Director: Prosperity & Investment, following consultation with the Cabinet Member to enter into formal arrangements with any person or body referred to or prescribed in accordance with Section 33A Planning and Compulsory Purchase Act 2004 and associated law and authorise the Lead Cabinet Member to sign and confirm the Council's agreement to those formal arrangements if required. - g.
+Approves the new Local Development Scheme and updated Statement of Community Involvement documents for publication.

-2.0 Purpose of Report
+2. Purpose of Report